mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 ### Timeline and Evaluation

-Below is our proposed timeline for the project, as a starting point.
+Below is our proposed timeline for the project as a starting point.
 The actual dates may be updated depending on whether particular activities turn out to be more or less time intensive than anticipated.

 | Time Period | Milestone |
 |-----------------|-------------------------------------------------------------------------------|